AbsurdePhoton/image-match-opencv/README.md

 The Duplicates tab displays image matches.
 But how were they regrouped?

-* Good to know, all algorithms give results as a percentage of similarity, from 0 to 100%.
+* Good to know, all algorithms give results as a percentage of similarity, from 0 to 100%
-* Each image pair has a score of x% for a given algorithm.
+* Each image pair has a score of x% for a given algorithm
 * First pass: all the images are tested with each other.
 This means the more images you have in the images tab, the more operation there will be, because the number of matches will be N.(N-1) / 2 - for example if you have 15000 images to test, there will be 105 million tests to perform!
 * After the 1st pass, all image pairs have a score.
 Each image has a list of its similar images
 * Second pass: look for each image's closest neighbour.
 If this neighbour also has a closest neighbour, compare the scores and decide which image goes with which one.
 No image can be added to a group if its score with all images in this group isn't over the threshold